 How to Freeze Spicy Bean Stew?

 When you’re ready to eat it, defrost it in the fridge overnight.
 Then quickly heat up the stew in the microwave or on the stove.
-Make your dumplings and carry on with the method below.
+Make your dumplings and carry on with the recipe as normal.

-If you have some sweet potatoes left, why not make another delicious meal:
+If you have some kidney beans left, why not make another delicious meal:

 - 350 g sweet potatoes peeled and cubed